Menu

 • Consider installing anti-malware software on your device for added security.

-If you think you’ve been the victim of a smishing scam, you can file a complaint with the FCC.
+If you think you’ve been the victim of a Smishing scam, you can file a complaint with the FCC.

 Learn more about Smishing